Using a Focus Wall to Give Students Ownership & More

 Last year I led an inservice on Formative Instructional Practices.
 Sounds exciting huh?
 If you haven’t been FIP trained it is just consists of ways to guide your teaching and your student’s learning.
 Examples are:

 Analyzing evidence and providing effective feedback

 Preparing students to take ownership of their learning

-One easy way to make sure you are creating and using clear learning targets is a focus wall.
+First, one easy way to make sure you are creating and using clear learning targets is a focus wall.
 I love having a wall with my targets, as well as our focus topics for the week.
-I can continuously refer back to our wall throughout the day and my students are fully aware of what we are working on, and what they’ll be able to do by the end of that day and week.
+I can continuously refer back to our wall throughout the day.
+My students are fully aware of what we are working on, and what they’ll be able to do by the end of that day and week.

 FIP requires students to take ownership of their learning.
 The way I write my learning targets also helps my students to better understand what they’ll be doing in each activity and how that will lead to their learning.
 Instead of just writing, “Reading: I can read fluently.”
 My targets say something like, “Reading: Today we will re-read our poems, so you can say: I can read fluently.”
 After only a few weeks of writing targets by first saying, what our activity will be, my students were then able to tell me what the “I can” part of the statement would be, or what they would be able to do after the activity or lesson was over.

 In addition to our learning targets for the day, I put our weekly focuses on the way as well.
 I list our spelling words, vocab words, our phonics skills for the week, grammar for the week and a math vocabulary word on my wall.
 As part of my morning routine each day, we write out our learning targets and review all the items on the wall.